Characteristics of the accounting-related internal control and risk management system and explanatory report of the Management Board

 Building on the “Internal Control – Integrated Framework” concept of the Committee of Sponsoring Organizations of the Treadway Commission (COSO), the Corporate Accounting department of METRO AG has defined group-wide minimum requirements regarding the design of the accounting-related internal control system of METRO AG, the sales lines and the major service companies.
 With these requirements, the company particularly wants to ensure adherence to the relevant accounting standards and the respective internal guidelines (for example the IFRS accounting guideline).

-- Design of controls: Taking a top-down approach, the company has pointed out the risk of material errors with regard to financial reporting for eleven financial and accounting processes.
-In addition, the Corporate Accounting department has stipulated binding group-wide control objectives that the key group companies must meet through company-specific control activities.
+- Design of controls: Taking a top-down approach, the company has identified the risk of material errors with regard to financial reporting for 13 financial and accounting processes.
+In addition, the Corporate Accounting department has stipulated binding group-wide control objectives which the key group companies must meet through company-specific control activities.

 - Implementation of controls: The group companies must keep records of the implementation of these controls.
 These provide the basis for an independent review of the effectiveness of controls by the Group Internal Audit department and the group’s auditor.